crispweed/swapbill_full/README.md

 The trading mechanism provided by SwapBill is necessarily fairly complex, and a specification of the *exact* operation of this mechanism is beyond the scope of this document, but we'll show a concrete example of trading worked through in the client to show *how to use* the mechanism.

+Note that the client uses the term 'buy' to refer to buying litecoin with swapbill, and 'sell' to refer to selling litecoin for swapbill, and we'll use the same convention here.

 ## Backed litecoin sell offer

 Backed litecoin sell offers are actually the recommended way to obtain some initial swapbill, in preference to burn transactions.